Contact: Karen Frederick, Director of Volunteers

 Accommodations: Retreat Center has 40 bunks with shower facilities.
 Private rooms, dorm rooms and bunk rooms are also available at the Pilgrim House Hostel and Retreat Center.

-Cost: Weekend Freedom Journey program $125 per person, including bunks, showers, and professional leadership for special Freedom Journey programs and events and dance & art.
+Cost: Weekend Freedom Journey program $100-$150 per person, depending on the size of group and includes bunks, showers, and professional leadership for special Freedom Journey programs & events including dance and art. .
+Meals and tours are additional costs.
 Pilgrim House Hostel is also available for groups or individuals traveling through the area.
 Rates and other lodging information available on-line at www.pilgrimhouse.org.

 Contact: Ella Smith, Executive Director